 How fast can I draft employment contracts with Docue?

 Drafting an employment contract with Docue only takes a couple of minutes.
 We have the contract template in place so all it takes is a little bit of customisation and you are done!

 As an employer, you don’t want a contract with shallow clauses that may be manipulated to your disadvantage.
 At the same time, we ensure that your employees are not getting the short end of the stick.
-When it comes to employment contracts, the expert legal advice we provide cannot be gotten from a general legal practitioner.
+When it comes to employment contracts, we provide guidance notes throughout to help you with the drafting process.

 You can sign up with Docue and experience real-time expert drafting of all your contracts.
-When in doubt talk to our team of legal experts because we are here to help.
 Our e-signature feature allows you to append your signature to a legal document in a fast safe and convenient manner.

 How are contracts of employment offered?

 Employment contracts are offered from an employer to a potential employee through a formal job offer letter.
 Whether or not the potential employee accepts the offer presented depends on how well it has been packaged.